build2-packaging/libigl/README.md

 - `libigl-glad` should not be installed.
 It needs the KHR platform header.
 There should be a configuration to disable its use.

 ### `imgui` Module
 - This module seems to be broken as even tutorials in header-only mode depending on it do not to work properly.
-In its precompiled version, it is not usable at all.
+In its compiled version, it is not usable at all.
 - Currently, ImGuizmo is not supported in the `libigl-imgui` package.
 - Dear ImGui for `libigl-imgui` is compiled without `IMGUI_IMPL_OPENGL_LOADER_GLAD` and `IMGUI_DISABLE_OBSOLETE_FUNCTIONS` in contrast to the upstream build system.
 It does not seem to make a difference.
 See: `/upstream/libigl/cmake/recipes/external/imgui.cmake`
 - `libigl-imgui` is not installable.
 The original module uses strange include paths for ImGui backends and its fonts.
 These paths are currently fixed by wrapper headers in the root of the package.
 But these headers should not be installed as they would pollute the global include folder.